contentful/contentful.swift/README.md

 [![Coverage Status](https://img.shields.io/coveralls/contentful/contentful.swift.svg)](https://coveralls.io/github/contentful/contentful.swift)
 [![codebeat badge](https://codebeat.co/badges/6ebc67e8-29ca-459f-a4b7-b32a84fa9074)](https://codebeat.co/projects/github-com-contentful-contentful-swift)

-Swift SDK for [Contentful's][1] Content Delivery API.
+Swift SDK for the [Contentful][1] Content Delivery API.

-[Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
-It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
-Contentful offers tools for managing editorial teams and enabling cooperation between organizations.
+[Contentful][1] provides a content infrastructure for digital teams to power content in websites, apps, and devices.
+Unlike a CMS, Contentful was built to integrate with the modern software stack.
+It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

 However, it provides a more usable API than the [Objective-C SDK][4] and has support for more API features.
 It is recommended to use contentful.swift over contentful.objc as future development at Contentful will focus on Swift rather than Objective-C. However, if your project must utilize Contentful's [Content Managamement API][11], Objective-C is the only  language supported at the moment.
 See [ContentfulManagementAPI at Cocoapods.org][12] for more information.